-- 1364.
-Washington Plaintiffs incorporate by reference paragraphs 1-299 as if set forth herein. - 1365.
-Syngenta owed its stakeholders, including Washington Plaintiffs, a duty to use at least reasonable care in the timing, scope, and terms under which it commercialized MIR162. - 1366.
+1933.
+Washington Plaintiffs incorporate by reference paragraphs 1-299 as if set forth herein.

+- 1934.
+Syngenta owed its stakeholders, including Washington Plaintiffs, a duty to use at least reasonable care in the timing, scope, and terms under which it commercialized MIR162. - 1935.
 Syngenta breached its duty by acts and omissions including but not limited to: - a.
 Prematurely commercializing Viptera and/or Duracade on a widespread basis without reasonable or adequate safeguards; - b.
 Instituting a careless and ineffective stewardship program; - c.
 Failing to enforce or effectively monitor its stewardship program; - d.
 Selling Viptera and/or Duracade to thousands of corn farmers with knowledge that they lacked the mechanisms, experience, ability, and/or competence to effectively isolate or channel those products; - e.
 Failing to adequately warn and instruct farmers on the dangers of contamination by MIR162 and at least the substantial risk that growing Viptera and/or Duracade would lead to loss of the Chinese market; - f.
 Distributing misleading information about the importance of the Chinese market; and - g.
-Distributing misleading information regarding the timing of China's approval of Viptera and/or Duracade. - 1367.
+Distributing misleading information regarding the timing of China's approval of Viptera and/or Duracade. - 1936.
 Syngenta's negligence directly and proximately caused harm to Washington Plaintiffs.
-These damages include but are not limited to damaged corn crops and reduced corn prices based on the inability to sell corn to the Chinese market. - 1368.
-Washington Plaintiffs are thus entitled to an award of compensatory damages and pre- and post-judgment interest.
+These damages include but are not limited to damaged corn crops and reduced corn prices based on the inability to sell corn to the Chinese market. - 1937.
+Washington Plaintiffs are thus entitled to an award of compensatory damages and pre- and post-judgment interest. - 1938.
+Syngenta acted consciously or deliberately with oppression, fraud, wantonness, and malice.
+Syngenta acted and failed to act with conscious disregard for the rights of others including Washington Plaintiffs and was aware that harm would likely or probably result.
+Punitive damages are thus warranted.